TLS

 For this example, we will be using the same certificates for both the internal cache mTLS connections and the public facing HTTPS server.

-The cache layer (optionally) uses TLS, if you provide certificates.
+Hiqlite can run the whole database layer, and it will always take care of caching.
+It can be configured to use TLS internally, if you provide certificates.
 Simply provide the following values from the TLS section in the reference config:

 # If given, these keys / certificates will be used to establish